 To release the parking brake, press the brake pedal with your right foot, pull up the lever while depressing the release button on the parking brake lever then lower the lever all the way to the floor.

 The parking brake

-When parking, do not use the gearshift in place of the parking brake.
-Always set the parking brake fully and make sure that the gearshift is securely latched in Park (P).
+Always set the parking brake fully and make sure the gearshift is latched in P (Park).
 Turn off the ignition whenever you leave your vehicle.
-Never leave your vehicle unattended while it is running.
-If you do not take these precautions, your vehicle may move unexpectedly and injure someone.